oracle-livelabs/pts/ai-vector-search-apex-adb/tables/tables.md

 For connecting and authenticating to OCI GenAI you must have created the login credentials using DBMS\_VECTOR.CREATE\_CREDENTIAL in the previous lab.

+**Note on Model Selection:**
+Oracle maintains an up-to-date list of supported pretrained foundational models at: [https://docs.oracle.com/en-us/iaas/Content/generative-ai/pretrained-models.htm](https://docs.oracle.com/en-us/iaas/Content/generative-ai/pretrained-models.htm)

+For the latest model support additions or deprecations, please refer to the documentation link above.
+Feel free to swap models based on your specific use case—each model offers different strengths and context window capabilities to suit various requirements.

 ```sql
 <copy>
 create or replace FUNCTION generate_text_response2 (